 Luckily, we humans have figured out ways to deal with this anxiety and to optimize our behavior.
 Over eons of adapted change, we’ve evolved a suite of behavioral and cognitive responses that help quell the inevitability of life's uncertainties.

-Of all these, rituals seem to be particularly good in this regard.
+Rituals seem to be particularly good in this regard.
 Scholars have long known about the anxiolytic properties of rituals.
 They bring order and structure to a world that is inherently disordered and chaotic.
 Rituals are an effective shield that protect us from the onslaught of uncertain events.
 But how exactly does this work?
 What is the magic of rituals?
-The quick answer is, less about magic and more about science.
+The quick answer is less about magic and more about science.

 The science of ritual’s anxiety-busting properties